nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 A given server, if it diverges, can reach out to a list of other servers (either admin-defined, or randomly selected or ranked).
 By reaching out to 10 or 20 servers (or however many are in the room, if fewer), the resident server can increase their chances of filling in gaps/holes.
-A strict collection of state IDs today is complicated by ordinary (potentially missing) message events interlacing with state events (see State DAGs[^1],).
+A strict traversal and collection of state IDs today is complicated by ordinary (potentially missing) message events interlacing with state events (see State DAGs[^msc4242], which replaces `auth_events` with `prev_state_events`, and benefits from a companion proposal to achieve higher rates of synchronization across the federation and improved rates of complete event dispersal).

 It can also more greatly optimize the `GET /state` endpoint, but this exists today mostly for legacy/compatibility reasons, so optimizing it is a lower